LMansoldo/violet/README.md

 # Violet CLI App
 Violet is a command-line interface (CLI) application written in Elixir.
-This app allows you to generate Jest test files for your React components using a provided file path.
+This app allows you to generate Jest test files for your Svelte components using a provided file path.

 ## Installation
 To install Violet, you will need to have Elixir installed on your computer.
-You can download Elixir from the official website here.
+You can download Elixir from the official website [here](https://elixir-lang.org/install.html).

 Once Elixir is installed, you can follow the steps below to install Violet: